sobhan-moosavi/Trajectory_Segmentation/java/prerequisiteFiles/prerequisiteFiles.md

-This directory will contain prerequisites and intermediate results of segmentation process.
+This directory will contain prerequisites and/or intermediate results of segmentation process.